In this section

 from tubifast and used to secure dressing products.

-Additional information can be located on the Burns on the
+Additional information can be located on the Burns Medical Treatment.

 Any dressing applied to fingers, should ensure fingers are